 Have you got a fussy eater at home?
 At your wit’s end trying to ensure they are getting healthy, balanced meals?
-Children’s Behavioural specialist Alicia Eaton, shares 13 Expert Tips to Help Your Picky Eaters from her book Words That Work: How to Get Kids to Do Almost Anything.
+Children’s behavioural specialist Alicia Eaton, shares 13 expert tips to help you with your picky eaters from her book Words That Work: How to Get Kids to Do Almost Anything.

 As well as thinking about what we put on our plates, we need to understand that when, how, and why we eat, all have an impact on our children’s view on food too.